cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

       healthService);
 ```

 This would collect health data every hour using the same data types, as configured for the service.
-Configuration of what data to collect is done via the `HealthSamplingConfiguration` which is used to override the default configuration.
+Configuration of what data to collect is done via the `HealthSamplingConfiguration` which is used to override the default configuration (default is to collect nothing).
 Another set of data to collect can be specified, as shown below.
 However, the user might not have granted access to collect this data.

 ```dart
   // Automatically collect another set of health data every hour